perioden/perioden.io/dental-implants-periodontist/dr-roy/cost-of-dental-implants.md

 <h3>Why We Use Straumann Implants: Quality That Lasts</h3>

-<p>At Perio Dental, we exclusively use <b>Straumann implants</b>, one of the most well-researched and trusted implant brands worldwide.
+<p>At Perio Dental, we exclusively use Straumann implants, one of the most well-researched and trusted implant brands worldwide.
 Straumann implants have a 98.8% long-term survival rate, making them a durable and reliable choice for patients seeking quality.
 Think of it this way: using cheaper implant brands is like opting for a low-quality store-brand paper towel when you really need a high-end brand like Bounty.
 The cheaper option may work initially, but it won’t last as long or be as effective in the long run.
 At Perio Dental, we believe in giving our patients the best, which is why we don’t compromise on implant quality.</p>

 <h3>Our Focus on Sterilization and Precision</h3>